Endurance Warranty vs. Infinite Auto Protection

 While questions may still be there regarding Infinite Auto Protection, doing your research can still help you.
-Comparing the listed levels of coverage of Infinite Auto Protection with those of Endurance can help you learn more about extended warranties/VSCs and how you can find the right one for you.
+Comparing the listed levels of coverage of Infinite Auto Protection with Endurance can help you learn more about extended warranties/VSCs and how you can find the right one for you.

 There are very few ways to get comprehensive breakdown coverage AND help with routine maintenance, but Advantage is one.
 As our most comprehensive protection package, each Advantage plan can give you the breakdown protection you’re looking for while helping you save up to $3,500 on some of your vehicle’s maintenance needs, including tire rotations, alignment checks, engine diagnostic exams, and more.
 You’ll even be able to save state safety inspections while also enjoying one-time services like cooling system maintenance, a battery replacement and more.

 This comprehensive plan is an “exclusionary coverage” plan because it gives you maximum coverage with only a few exclusions.
 Due to everything this plan covers, it’s perfect for those who rely heavily on their vehicle for work or those looking for as close to a factory warranty level coverage as you can.